juliegruson/Java-debugging/README.md

 `./gradlew run`

-This will default to the current year and provide you with an appopriate estimate.
+This will default to the current year and provide you with an appropriate estimate.

 ### Calculate the Saddle Size of a Dragon in ANY year